aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/metadata.md

       # PREVIEW: This option is marked as "preview", meaning the data models or generated configuration can change at any time.
       #
-      # When set to `true`, the device configuration is expected to be deployed via the
+      # The device configuration is expected to be deployed via the
       # `static_config_manifest` / `cv_static_config_manifest` hierarchy instead of the
       # flat "AVD Configurations" layout in the Static Configlet Studio.
       # The device will still be verified and onboarded in the Inventory & Topology Studio.